 Prior to the passage of P.L.
 2004, c.73, each school district was required to designate all general fund balance in excess of 6 percent of the previous year's general fund budget (or \$75,000, whichever was greater) towards property tax relief.
 The law revised the threshold to the greater of 3 percent or \$100,000 for fiscal year 2004-05 and the greater of 2 percent or \$100,000 for future fiscal years for all school districts except county vocational districts.
 This indicator shows the total amount of unreserved general fund balance in each district based on the law effective for that specific fiscal year.
-The column for 2003-04 is based on the 6 percent threshold; the 2004-05 data are based on the 3 percent threshold while the 2005-06 incorporates the 2 percent threshold.
+The column for 2004-05 is based on the 3 percent threshold; the 2005-06 and 2006-07 data are based on the 2 percent threshold.
 All data for county vocational districts use the 6 percent threshold.

-Summary of Indicators - 2003-04 and 2004-05 Actual and 2005-06 Original Budget
+Summary of Indicators - 2004-05 and 2005-06 Actual and 2006-07 Original Budget

 As explained in the introduction to this document, when determining the costs to be included in the per pupil calculations presented as indicators, the department gave careful consideration to what per pupil calculations would be meaningful to the reader as well as what costs could bias the comparison between districts.
 Only those costs that are considered similar among districts are included in the per pupil calculations.
-These schedules provide the detail of those per pupil calculations made based on the district's 2003-04 actual general fund and selected special revenue expenditures, the district's 2004-05 actual general fund and selected special revenue expenditures, and the 2005-06 budgeted general fund and selected special revenue expenditure.
-It also presents the average daily enrollment (ADE) that was used as the divisor for the 2003-04 and 2004-05 calculations as well as the 2005-06 estimated enrollments used in the 2005-06 calculations.
+These schedules provide the detail of those per pupil calculations made based on the district's 2004-05 actual general fund and selected special revenue expenditures, the district's 2005-06 actual general fund and selected special revenue expenditures, and the 2006-07 budgeted general fund and selected special revenue expenditure.
+It also presents the average daily enrollment (ADE) that was used as the divisor for the 2004-05 and 2005-06 calculations as well as the 2006-07 estimated enrollments used in the 2006-07 calculations.
 Examples of excluded items are dollars budgeted for tuition payments to other districts and private schools, the transportation of students, the interest and principal payments for the lease purchase of land and buildings, residential costs, capital projects funded from sources other than bond referendums, and the instructional and support services costs of the district's special schools.